maca134/fuel-notorm/README.md

 NotORM
 ======

+This is still a working progress, its about 95% complete, most commenting everything and stuff up.

 This is a wrapper package for [NotORM](http://www.notorm.com).
 The code has been slightly adjusted to be compatible with FuelPHP model generation.

 Compared to the FuelPHP ORM package, its about twice as fast.